-- name, it matches any value; - literal-constant, it matches only the literal constant; - (cons pattern\1 pattern\2), it matches when the value is an instance of cons, and its first/rest fields match pattern\1 and pattern\2, respectively; - (name pattern ...), it matches when the value is an instance of the name structure type, and its field values match pattern ...; - (? name), it matches when name refers to a predicate function and the latter produces #true on the given value.
+- name, it matches any value; - literal-constant, it matches only the literal constant; - (cons pattern_1 pattern_2), it matches when the value is an instance of cons, and its first/rest fields match pattern_1 and pattern_2, respectively; - (list pattern ...), it matches when the value is a list, and each element matches its corresponding pattern; - (name pattern ...), it matches when the value is an instance of the name structure type, and its field values match pattern ...; - (? name), it matches when name refers to a predicate function and the latter produces #true on the given value.